francisbarton/boundr/README.md

 `return_lookup_query_info()` then finds the API query URL of a suitable lookup table - one that contains columns for both your lower and higher level areas.
-It does this by filtering `opengeo_schema`, which is a downloaded copy of the various datasets available from the Open Geography API Services list.
+It does this by filtering `opengeo_schema`, which is a cached copy of the various datasets available from the Open Geography API Services list.
 This schema is available as internal data in the package - but may need updating.

-`create_lookup_table()` then builds a lookup table (tibble) based on all the areas you have said you are interested in.
-At the same time, `return_bounds_data()` will - if you have specified you want spatial boundaries data for your areas - be retrieving the boundary data at your chosen resolution for your lower level areas.
+`create_lookup_table()` then builds a lookup table (a tibble) based on all the areas you have said you are interested in.
+At the same time, `return_bounds_data()` will - if you have specified you want spatial boundaries data for your areas - retrieve the boundary data at your chosen resolution for your lower level areas.
 These will then be joined onto the lookup table and provided to you as an `sf` tibble.

 ## Installation